Hove Park Disadvantaged Student Funding

-The Pupil Premium is a grant which provides schools with additional funding.
+The disadvantaged student funding (formally known as The Pupil Premium is a grant) provides schools with additional funding.
 The amount each school receives is based on the number of students in school who are or have been eligible for free school meals in the last 6 years.
 The funding also covers students who are looked after, adopted or has a parent/carer in the armed forces.
 The funding is designed to be used to raise the attainment of disadvantaged students and diminish the difference between them and their peers.

 Year 7 literacy & numeracy catch-up premium